KhaledSucceed/KhaledSucceed/README.md

 💞️ I’m looking to collaborate on AI projects, personal development, and creating a unique app in the technology space.
 📫 How to reach me: khaledsuccceed@gmail.com  +20 01007470560
 😄 Pronouns: He/Him
-⚡ Fun fact: I’m passionate about using technology to solve everyday problems and my goal is to create something as impactful as Uber or Amazon!
+⚡ Fun fact: I’m passionate about using technology to solve everyday problems and my goal is to create something as impactful